rezeile/weekly-summary/README.md

 The `relayhost` above contains the name of the mail server and the port number at which it is listening.
 In the example above we have a mail server that already exists at `mail.bobjones.com`.
 If you don't have a domain at which you have a mail server you can use the `smtp.gmail.com` if you own a gmail account.
 For other email hosts, check their configuration settings.

-The second important field from the configuration file is `smtp_sasl_password_maps = hash:/etc/postfix/sasl_passwd`.
+The second important field from the configuration file is:

+`smtp_sasl_password_maps = hash:/etc/postfix/sasl_passwd`.

 This field tells our mail server where our user credentials are encryptically stored: `/etc/postfix/sasl_passwd`.

 So we will create the file by running the following command: